 This class has reminded me that I love drawing, the magic of line and marks opening up the dark and light of surface."

-"My first Drawing as Mindfulness class was in January of this year.
-When my eight weeks were up I signed up for another eight week session, and I’m now starting my 5th time.
+"My first Drawing as Mindfulness class was in January of 2018.
+When my eight weeks were up I signed up for another eight week session, [and I haven't stopped since].
 Why do I keep coming back?
 When I was younger, much younger, I enjoyed drawing, sketching, and doodling.
 I never took any art classes in school so my skill was limited and other things became more important.
 Then I heard that Manifest was starting a drawing class combined with meditative, mindfulness practices where any skill level was welcomed.
 I thought this could be a good way to finally start improving my drawing skills and expand my ongoing attempts at being more mindful.
 And that’s just what these classes have turned out to be.
 Brigid is very good at explaining and demonstrating the numerous principles that can be used to improve everyone’s drawing abilities.
 The mindfulness practice running thru the class allows everyone the chance to have a couple of hours each week of experiencing what this means and feels like.
 If they like it, hopefully they will start including it throughout the rest of the week.
 As for me, it’s nice to be around people who are making the effort to improve their lives and encourages me to “up my game“.
 I look forward to each class and always leave feeling I’ve learned something."